 Emily Sanford was born in Nova Scotia and holds an MA in Literature and Performance from the University of Guelph.
 She is the winner of the 2016 Eden Mills Writers’ Festival Literary Award for Poetry, and was shortlisted for the Janice Colbert Poetry Award in both 2016 and 2017.
 Her work appears in Canthius, Grain Magazine, Minola Review, newpoetry.ca, and Plenitude Magazine.

 Emily lives in downtown Toronto.
-She is the Creative Writing Program Administrator at the University of Toronto School of Continuing Studies, and volunteers for the Brockton Writers Series.
+She is the Creative Writing Program Administrator at the University of Toronto School of Continuing Studies, and co-hosts the Brockton Writers Series.

 She still has a lot to learn.

 League of Canadian Poets New Members’ Reading – Harbourfront Centre, Studio Theatre

 Launch – Release Any Words Stuck Inside of You: An untethered Collection of Shorts Supermarket, 268 Augusta Ave, Toronto

 Brockton Writers Series – Glad Day Bookshop, 499 Church St, Toronto

 Dead | Lines – dusie, the Tuesday Poem

 “Useful General Notes for Different Dolls” – words(on)pages

 cake | fish counter – newpoetry.ca